vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 * Many views can be chained without performance collapse.
 * Views can be passed cheaply (by value) into algorithms or functions

-Because views are non‑owning, it must be ensured that the underlying range outlives the view.
+Views are non‑owning, so it must be ensured that the underlying range outlives the view.
 ```
 auto make_view() {
     std::vector<int> local = {1, 2, 3};